How does this company make money?

 Who depends on this company?

-The CDC and European health authorities depend on this supply as a vaccine source for pandemic response programs; a disruption would remove that source from their planning.
-Hospital systems and pharmacies that have invested in ultra-cold storage configured for -70°C would find that infrastructure stranded if the supply were lost.
-Government stockpiling programs would face coverage gaps in respiratory vaccine supply for COVID-19 and RSV.
+The CDC and European health authorities rely on the company as a major vaccine supply source for their pandemic response programs — losing it would leave a gap in that coverage.
+Hospital systems and pharmacies that invested in ultra-cold storage configured for -70°C mRNA vaccines would find that equipment sitting idle with no compatible product to store.
+Government stockpiling programs built around COVID-19 and RSV respiratory vaccine coverage would face shortfalls with no direct replacement.

 How does this company scale?